 Not surprisingly, the back seat is cramped, the V8 is thirsty, and prices rise quickly as those tantalizing options are added.

 For hardcore performance enthusiasts looking for a racetrack-ready machine, Ford offers the Shelby GT350 (which has 526 horsepower) and new-for-2020 GT500 (which has a whopping 760 hp).

 WHAT IS IT?

 The Mustang is Ford’s long-running sporty/performance machine; it’s the car that invented the term “pony car.”
-It comes as a 2-door coupe or 2-door convertible, each offering a choice of two engines: an “EcoBoost” turbocharged 2.3-liter 4-cylinder with 310 hp, or a 5.0-liter V8 with 460 hp (or 480 hp in the new-for-2019 Bullitt special edition).
-Both engines are available with a 6-speed manual transmission or a 10-speed automatic (though the new Bullitt model is manual only).
-A veritable smorgasbord of performance, technology, and personalization options is available, including upgraded audio systems, heavily bolstered Recaro sport seats, park assist, heated power mirrors, heated steering wheel, ambient interior lighting, adaptive cruise control, MagneRide adaptive suspension, 19-inch wheels on performance tires, and Brembo-brand 6-piston front disc brakes.
+It comes as a 2-door coupe or 2-door convertible, each offering a choice of two engines: an “EcoBoost” turbocharged 2.3-liter 4-cylinder with 310 hp (or 330 with the new 2.3L High Performance Package), or a 5.0-liter V8 with 460 hp (or 480 hp in the specially trimmed Bullitt).
+Both engines are available with a 6-speed manual transmission or a 10-speed automatic (though the Bullitt model is manual only).
+A veritable smorgasbord of performance, technology, and personalization options is available, including upgraded audio systems, heavily bolstered Recaro sport seats, park assist, heated power mirrors, heated steering wheel, ambient interior lighting, adaptive cruise control, MagneRide adaptive suspension, active-valve performance exhaust, 19-inch wheels on performance tires, and Brembo-brand 6-piston front disc brakes.

 VALUE IN CLASS